-The Graduate Comprehensive Exam in the Department of Psychology is treated as one of several components of the program meant to ensure that all Master's Degree candidates acquire training and education that exhibits a breadth of knowledge across the discipline and depth of knowledge within the candidate's area of specialization.
-The comprehensive exam should be completed in the semester prior to your planned graduation, on the date scheduled by the Psychology Department.
+The Psychology Department's Graduate Comprehensive Examination is treated as one of several components of the program meant to ensure that all Master's degree candidates acquire training and education that exhibits a breadth of knowledge across the discipline, and depth of knowledge within the candidate's area of specialization.
+The comprehensive exam should be completed in the semester prior to a student's planned graduation, on the date scheduled by the Psychology Department.

-For the General Psychology exam, candidates are allowed two hours for the objective portion of the exam and two hours for the essay portion of the exam.
-There are 100 items (questions) on the objective portion of the examination.
-The areas of emphasis measured by the comprehensive examination are:
+General Psychology and Clinical Psychology graduate students are allowed two hours for the multiple-choice section of the exam, and two hours for the essay questions.
+There are 100 items (questions) on the multiple-choice portion of the exam.
+One essay question will focus on legal and ethical issues of psychology.
+The second essay question will be determined by the track (general or clinical) that the student is pursuing.